-For example, if you are an individual who owns a sole proprietorship called “ABC Consultancy” and you want to expand into the construction industry, you can register "ABC Construction" as a fictitious business name.
-This means that when people call you about building projects, they will be calling ABC Construction rather than your name.
+For example, if you are work as a sole proprietorship offering architectural design services and you want to expand into the internet marketing industry, you can register "Acme Internet Marketing" as a fictitious business name.

-In many cases, DBAs are used by sole proprietorships and general partnerships.
-However, most states allow Corporations and LLCs to use DBAs as well.
-Any legal entity can use a DBA in lieu of their real names.
-This is mostly done by the business owners for advertising, marketing, and most importantly, signing official documents.
+DBAs are mostly used by sole proprietorships and general partnerships, however, most states allow Corporations and LLCs to use DBAs as well.
+Any legal entity can use a DBA in place of their real name.
+The DBA is mainly used by the business owners for purpose of branding, marketing, and signing official documents.

 People tend to judge a book by its cover.
 We all do this, and studies show that we assign higher credibility to a business with a DBA rather than a sole proprietorship or general partnership.
-The use of DBAs can give you credibility at zero extra cost since it is just about changing your name from personal to professional.
+In addition, the use of DBAs can gives you credibility at zero extra cost since it is just about changing your name from personal to professional.

-If you already have a US LLC or Corporation but you want to expand to new products, services, or brands and your existing legal name does not capture the full meaning of your business, you can use a DBA to separate the 2 businesses without having to formalize another legal entity.
+Suppose you already have a US LLC or Corporation, but you want to expand to new products, services, or brands and your existing legal name does not capture the full meaning of your business.
+In that case, you can use a DBA to separate the two businesses without having to formalize another legal entity.

 Instead of getting a new legal entity, you can register the DBA with the existing LLC or Corporation.
-That way you get more flexibility on how you use the DBA name on business cards, on invoices, for your website, etc.
+That way, you get more flexibility on using the DBA name on business cards, on invoices, for your website, etc.

 Online sales can be of great importance to any business.
-Instead of trying to make one website be all things to all people, you can segment your online market by registering DBAs for different subsets of products or services.
+However, instead of making one website be all things to all people, you can segment your online market by registering DBAs for different subsets of products or services.

-This way, you can create separate sites that specifically target customers with different needs.
-You can have as many fictitious names as you like (within reason), all under one business umbrella.
+This way, you can create separate sites that target customers with different needs.
+You can have as many fictitious names as you wish (within reason), all under one business umbrella.

-To sign a contract, you do so by signing your name if you're an authorized signer or if you're a sole proprietor.
-Then you add the name "Doing business as".
-For example, you write "Albert Shleizer, DBA Coopersmith Security Agency" or "Helena Smith, DBA Vintage Fashion Jewelry."
+You do so by signing your name if you're an a sole proprietor to sign a contract.
+Then you add the phrase "Doing business as".
+So, for example, you write "Albert Shleizer, DBA Coopersmith Security Agency" or "Helena Smith, DBA Vintage Fashion Jewelry."

 It's different if you're a limited liability company or represent a corporation.
-To better illustrate, let's say Quantun Labs, Inc. does business under the name Quantum Leap.
+To better illustrate, Quantum Labs, Inc. does business under the name Quantum Leap.
 If you sign as Quantum Leap's representative, something goes wrong; the court might deny Quantum Leap's existence.
-You'd then have to pay for all the damages, not Quantum Labs, Inc. Therefore, it's best if you sign as a representative of [company you represent], DBA [DBA name], i.e. Quantum Labs Inc.
+You'd then have to pay for all the damages, not Quantum Labs, Inc. Therefore, it's best if you sign as a representative of [company you represent], DBA [DBA name], i.e., Quantum Leap, DBA Quantum Labs Inc.

 A DBA allows a business to open a bank account under its name.
 This is a welcome benefit, especially for sole proprietors.
-You get the benefits of a business account, for example, you don't have to carry a balance in the account.
+You can easily separate your personal income/expenses from the income and expenses of your business.

-If you want to open a DBA sub-account under your business bank account, you'll probably need to provide proof of your DBA application.
-Once approved, you can easily associate the DBA designation with that account.
-This has the advantage of allowing you to cash the check when a customer makes it out to the DBA name instead of making it out to your name.
+If you want to open a bank account to your DBA, you'll probably need to provide proof of your DBA application at the state to the bank.
+Once approved, you will have unique bank account number that for your customers.
+It also allows you to cash the check when a customer makes it out to the DBA name instead of your name.

 Many confuse DBA as a separate legal entity.
-What you need to know is that DBA is just a different name for conducting business.
-In layman terms, DBA can be attributed as a nickname to your business's Legal Name.
+You need to know that DBA is just a different name for conducting business.
+DBA is just a nickname for your business's Legal Name in layman terms.

-Registering and conducting business under a DBA name is not the same as forming a company or business entity.
+Registering and conducting business under a DBA name is not the same as forming an LLC or Corporation.